Preeyal/IPL/README.md

 # Overview
-_The key aspects for the project is as follows_: \n
+_The key aspects for the project is as follows_:

 1.**Identify top performers:** Analyze Man of the Match awards to identify top-performing players throughout the IPL seasons.